MagnebotiX/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Modifications from Main Marlin Branch
+Files configuration.h and advanced_configuration.h have been customized for the Chengdy Fuyu stage nad our custom electrical hardware.
+If mechanical or electrical configuration change, this must be updated.

 ## Marlin 2.1 Bugfix Branch

 __Not for production use.
 Use with caution!__